OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 - Access to each Octopus Server node for [Polling Tentacles](/docs/administration/high-availability/maintain/polling-tentacles-with-ha.md)
 - Creating each Octopus Server node, including the Startup and upgrade processes that may result in database schema upgrades

-The following sections describe these in more detail by creating an Octopus High Availability cluster with two Octopus Server nodes.
+The following sections describe these in more detail by creating an Octopus High Availability cluster with two Octopus Server nodes being served by a load balancer on port `80`.

 :::hint
 The YAML provided in this guide is designed to provide you with a starting point to help you get Octopus Server running in a container in Kubernetes.
-We recommend taking the time to configure your Octopus instance to meet your organization's requirements.
+We recommend taking the time to configure your Octopus instance to meet your own organization's requirements.
 :::

 ## SQL Server Database {#sql-database}

 !include <high-availability-database-recommendations>

-If you plan to host Octopus in Kubernetes using one of the major Cloud providers managed Kubernetes platforms, for example AWS, Azure, or GCP, a good option to consider for your SQL Server database is their Database PaaS offerings.
+If you plan to host Octopus in Kubernetes using one of managed Kubernetes platforms from Cloud providers, for example AWS, Azure, or GCP, then a good option to consider for your SQL Server database is their database PaaS offering as well.

-For more details on the different hosted offerings, refer to the documentation for each Cloud provider:
+For more details on the different hosted database options, refer to the documentation for each Cloud provider:

 - [AWS RDS](https://aws.amazon.com/rds/sqlserver/)
 - [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database)